Story and photos by Gabriel O'Rorke

 For many people there are three top spots on a trip to Chile: Atacama, Patagonia and Easter Island.
 But for wine lovers the focus lies just outside Santiago in the wine valleys.
 Known as the "breadbasket" of Chile, this idyllic rural region also has rolling hills covered in lines of vines that stretch all the way from the Andes to the Pacific.

-Before my trip I receive an email with the Santiago Adventures Wine Lovers Profile attached.
+Before my trip I receive an email with the Upscape Wine Lovers Profile attached.
 Covering everything from level of interest in wine to level of Spanish and whether you belong to any wine clubs, these guys clearly wanted to glean as much information as possible.

-"Before each tour we find out exactly what kind of wine people like," says Brian Pearson, Founder and Managing Director of Santiago Adventures.
+"Before each tour we find out exactly what kind of wine people like," says Brian Pearson, Founder and Managing Director of Upscape.
 "The tours on the website are really just suggestive, we change them depending on your interests and how many days you have."

 This is not something you can take for granted in any country let alone Chile where some of the best tour operators have rigid rules about how the number of nights you can stay.
 Explora, for example, allows either three or six night stays at Hotel Salto Chico in Patagonia.